RidleyB/sen/content/_characters/helene-reinhardt.md

   - element_title: "Eyes"
     element: ""

-excerpt: "Friedrich's wife and a formidable presence in Sen's social scene.
+blurb: "Friedrich's wife and a formidable presence in Sen's social scene.
 She is known for her extravagant parties and lavish lifestyle, which serve to bolster her family's influence."
 ---

+{% include character-content.html %}